swagercode/AnkiAutoImage/README.md

 3. Restart Anki.

 ## Getting API Keys
-1. Google API key from this link: https://developers.google.com/custom-search/v1/overview
+1. Google API key from this link: https://developers.google.com/custom-search/v1/overview (Please keep in mind if you do more than 100 a day with google it will charge you)
 2. CX Key from here: https://programmablesearchengine.google.com/controlpanel/create
+3. Nadeshiko API key here: https://nadeshiko.co/settings/developer (I personally use nadeshiko the most)

 ## Configure